 April 3, 2017

 What if we told you that you can take that feeling, turn it on its back and use it to drive you to all the places you’ve ever wanted to go?

 Ask yourself, what is this fear telling me?
-Perhaps it’s letting you know that you’ve gotten too comfortable and it’s time to take your growth to the next level.
+Perhaps it’s letting you know that you’ve hit a plateau and it’s time to take your growth to the next level.
 Or, maybe it’s telling you that you’re neglecting a component of your potential and you need to shift your focus.
-Regardless of what your particular brand of fear indicates, we promise it’s telling you something you can use to your benefit.
+Regardless of your particular brand of fear, it’s telling you something you can use to your benefit.

 Once you target the message your fear is sending, your next step is to lean into it — look at it, play with it, toss that fear around.
 Let the discomfort wash over you so you can fully realize that it’s only a feeling.